Mallory Moore: Executive Director

 I also embrace the Quaker understanding of the ‘inner light’ and the value of contemplative practices to open our hearts and minds more deeply to the Christ within.
 As I grow in my own spiritual journey, I more and more embrace FR Richard Rohr’s understanding of God when he writes: “God’s life of love is being lived within you, and you must simply learn how to say yes to that life.
 If you exist on a level where you can see how ‘everything belongs,’ you can trust the flow and trust the life.”

-What a gift it is to offer a space where you as students can explore your spiritual lives and beliefs during your university career.
+What a gift it is to offer a space where you as students can explore your spiritual lives and beliefs and commitment to service during your university career.
 Come visit and find your place among us!
 Consider the Crossing a home away from home – a community where you are known and loved.
-If you have questions or would just like to get together to visit, please contact me at email@example.com.
+I am excited to meet YOU!
+If you have questions or would just like to visit, please contact me at firstname.lastname@example.org.

 Immer Valle: Crossing Administrator & Building Manager

-I am Immer, the new Building Manager and Administrator.
-I have lived in Madison for almost five years now and I love it!
-I love seeing the seasons change and the beautiful lakes.
-We moved from Phoenix, Arizona, where I grew up.
+I have lived in Madison for almost seven years now and I love it!
+I love seeing the seasons change and the beautiful lakes that we have here.
+My family and I moved here from Phoenix, Arizona, where I grew up.
 I started my administrative career in 2012 working for a great law firm and I enjoy working in an office set making sure things are running smoothly.
 I love playing the piano and leading worship every Sunday at my local church.
-I am the mom of 4 beautiful children that make my life more beautiful each day.
+I am the mom of 4 beautiful children; Esmeralda (10), Paul (8), Roberto (6), and Dahna (4), that make my life more beautiful each day.
 I am very excited to be a part of The Crossing and I look forward to meeting you soon!
+You can contact me at email@example.com

 I am excited to take the experience I have gained over the years working with other not-for-profits and apply it to the Crossing.
 I have 18 years of experience in public accounting working with a wide range of not-for-profit organizations.
 I am the proud father of two nine year old children adopted from Russia eight years ago.
 I am also the Executive Director for a Madison based NGO working in Ukraine called Friends of Chernobyl Centers U.S. (FOCCUS).